 - 1 pound boneless skinless chicken breasts, or thin sliced boneless skinless chicken breasts

 - 2 eggs

 - Vegetable oil

-- In a ziploc bag, pound your chicken tenderloins or breasts to thin fillet, one at a time, with the flat end of a meat tenderizer or in my case, I used a hammer :) Make sure to have padding underneath your ziploc bag so you don't break your countertops lol
+- In a plastic bag, pound your chicken breasts to a thin filet, one at a time, with the flat end of a meat tenderizer.
+If you're using thin sliced, you may not have to do this step as it's already thin enough.
+Make sure to have padding underneath your plastic bag so you don't break your countertops!

 - In a shallow dish, add in flour, salt, and pepper.
 Mix around.

 - In another shallow dish, beat 2 eggs.

 - In yet another shallow dish, put your panko in.